-The total cost of this transaction for EDF was 1.058 million CHF (approximately €705 million at the exchange rate of €1=CHF 1.5), financed through contribution of the energy rights deriving from EDF's 50% share in the Emosson dam on the French-Swiss valued CHF 722 million border. at (approximately €481 million) and a cash 336 million contribution of CHF (approximately € 224 million).
+The total cost of this transaction for EDF was CHF 1,058 million (approximately €705 million at the exchange rate of €1=CHF 1.5), financed through contribution of the energy rights deriving from EDF's 50% share in the Emosson dam on the French-Swiss border. valued at CHF 722 million (approximately €481 million) and a cash contribution 336 of CHF million (approximately € 224 million).